ABOUT

 Hats made out of recycled grocery bags were featured as decorative novelties for a town that values costuming, cosplay, and expressive fashion.
 Sourcing reclaimed materials, developing methods for turning them into wearable art soon became the main focus of Grace & Diggs.

 As business evolved from retail to a studio-based practice the name stuck.
-The artistic life throws all sorts of challenges - digs, if you will.
+The artistic life throws all sorts of challenges - digs.
 We strive to meet them with equal measures of lightness, grit, & grace.